And of course, with soup one must have bread.

 2 tbsp (1 oz) unsalted butter, cut into cubes (optional)

 Preheat oven to 425º F, and place a rack in the middle of the oven.
-For a round loaf, grease or parchment-line a baking sheet; for a rectangular loaf, grease a 9×5 loaf pan.
+Grease a baking sheet or line with parchment paper.

 In a measuring cup, whisk together buttermilk and molasses.
 Set aside.